Are you looking for ideas for setting up your garden? Discover how to successfully set up your outdoor garden.

 Once this space has been defined, you just need to organise the outdoor furniture.
 An outdoor living room with sofas and armchairs around a low table is perfect for an evening with friends.
-A design chair, both comfortable and good-looking, can be used outdoors as well as inside.
+A butterfly chair, both comfortable and good-looking, can be used outdoors as well as inside.
 Summertime also means eating lunch outside.
 Even in small spaces, it is possible to set up a small duo table with folding chairs.
 To take a siesta in the shade of a parasol, or to enjoy a moment reading, the deckchair and the sunlounger are the ones to choose.
-In your relaxing moments, the relax chair with its zero gravity position will provide total relaxation for the muscles.
+In your relaxing moments, the reclining chair with its zero gravity position will provide total relaxation for the muscles.

 The outdoor kitchen is a part-time area of pleasure.
 For outdoor dinners with friends, there is nothing better than creating dishes with vegetables from the garden.
 So, if space permits, a vegetable plot edged with fruit trees is a real plus.
 Even in a small garden, it is possible to grow tomatoes and herbs in pots or raised containers.